peihaowang/PoissonImageEditing/README.md

 3. The source image is initially put on the center of the destination image, but offset means that it is possible to move the source objects on the destination canvas by giving a translation.

+4. The retriever of performance metric is an optional parameter, which measures the running time of each stage in the algorithm.
+Leave the pointer null to ignore the performance metric.

-4. The last three parameters tweak some steps in the algorithm slightly, where `Gradient Scheme` makes the largest difference as shown below:
+5. The last three parameters tweak some steps in the algorithm slightly, where `Gradient Scheme` makes the largest difference as shown below:

 | Naive | Replace | Average | Maximum |
 |:--------------:|:--------------:|:----------------:|:----------------:|